duoan/notebook/content/intro.md

-### **Welcome to Victor Scientist Notebook** 🧪🔬
+### **Welcome to Victor Notebook** 🧪🔬

-Welcome to my personal hub for scientific exploration, experimentation, and innovation!
+Welcome to my personal hub for engineering and scientific exploration, experimentation, and innovation!
 As a **Senior Software Engineer and Tech Lead** with over **13 years of experience**, I’ve dedicated my career to designing and optimizing highly scalable, performant systems that process massive amounts of data.
 This repository is a curated collection of **demos, prototypes, and research projects** that showcase my work in **distributed systems, machine learning, big data technologies, and supply chain optimization**.

 Here, you’ll find a mix of code, data, and documentation that reflects my journey in solving complex problems, building cutting-edge tools, and driving technical innovation.
 Whether you're a fellow engineer, a data scientist, or simply curious, I hope this space inspires you and provides valuable insights.